 Self-Publishing to Kindle vs Nook Press vs Smashwords

-Originally, I published my book “An Expat’s Guide to Ireland” exclusively on Amazon for Kindle since they are the market leader in e-books.
+I published my first book “An Expat’s Guide to Ireland” exclusively on Amazon for Kindle since they are the market leader in e-books.
 When publishing the second edition I decided to give the Barnes & Noble Nook and Smashwords a try.
 One reason for this was to see if I could increase sales by utilizing more than one sales channel.
 I also wanted to compare the experience of setting up my book for each digital format.
 Since Smashwords does not offer print options, I decided to just focus on the digital version of my book.